By Adam Baron, Esq.

 Florida is what’s known as a “no-fault” state and because this is actually only partially true, just having PIP and PD leaves you terribly vulnerable.
 Personal injury Protection (PIP) is the coverage that will pay your medical bills in an accident, regardless of who is at fault.
 The problem is that it only pays 80% of those charges and is limited to $10,000.
 Property Damage (PD) pays for the damage to another person’s car that you cause.
 PD cannot be used to fix your own vehicle; for that, you need Collision coverage.

 While the $10,000 may be adequate for most small injuries, what will you do if you are hospitalized with severe injuries, or what if you cause an accident that inflicts severe injuries on somebody else?

 BI and UM

-Adam Baron is an attorney practicing in the areas of personal injury and worker’s compensation for the last twenty years.
-He has offices in Tamarac, North Miami Beach and Naples, and is a resident of the Woodlands.
+Adam Baron is an attorney practicing in personal injury and worker’s compensation for the last 20 years.
+He has offices in Tamarac, North Miami Beach, and Naples and is a resident of the Woodlands.
 He can be reached at 954-247-4878.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.